lamaoudi/thesis/README.md

 ## Master's Thesis Project

 Objective: Develop a tool/pipeline to synthesize all required inputs for electrification planning models from publiclly available data.
-This will imporve electrifican planning models' scalability and enable large-region analyses.
+This will improve electrifican planning models' scalability and enable large-region analyses.

 Obtaining the necessary data to run the planning models can be broadly classified into four parts: